Graduate Program Speech and Hearing Sciences

 U. S. News & World Report ranks PSU in the nation’s top 70 speech-language pathology graduate programs.

-The Master of Sciences/ Master of Arts degree program in Speech and Hearing Sciences at Portland State University is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association, 2200 Research Boulevard, #310, Rockville, MD 20850, (800) 498-2071 or (301) 296-5700.
+The Master of Science/Master of Arts education program in speech-language pathology at Portland State University is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association, 2200 Research Boulevard, #310, Rockville, MD 20850, (800) 498-2071 or (301) 296-5700.